-The Gaming Board does not just issue the licenses but also performs regular checks to ensure that the poker site continues to uphold the standards it agreed to.
+The Gaming Board issues the licenses and performs regular checks to ensure that the poker site continues to uphold its agreed-upon standards.

-If you are ever in doubt as to whether a particular site is properly licensed, you should look for the NGCB seal on the page.
-It will usually be located somewhere in the footer and if you cannot find this information, it is likely that the operator does not have the license.
-Additionally, you can always cross-reference that information with the information available on the NGCB site to verify if the licensing data is accurate.
+If you ever doubt whether a particular site is properly licensed, you should look for the NGCB seal on the page.
+It will usually be located somewhere in the footer, and if you cannot find this information, it is likely that the operator does not have the license.
+Additionally, you can always cross-reference that information with the information on the NGCB site to verify whether the licensing data is accurate.

-You can also feel confident that every operator mentioned on pokerfuse is 100% legal and regulated as we take gaming regulations, as well as our readers’ safety very seriously.
+You can also feel confident that every operator mentioned on pokerfuse is 100% legal and regulated as we take gaming regulations and our readers’ safety very seriously.

 Online poker players in Nevada should have no problems depositing or withdrawing funds.
-There is a decent number of convenient payment options readily available, making online money transfers a breeze.
+A decent number of convenient payment options are readily available, making online money transfers a breeze.

-Since Nevada was one of the first states to join the regulated iGaming market, they had a lot of time to improve and fine-tune banking procedures, so, these days, you should experience no issues here.
-That said, it is always advisable to stay cautious and alert when dealing with online payments, just to be on the safe side.
+Since Nevada was one of the first states to join the regulated iGaming market, they had a lot of time to improve and fine-tune banking procedures, so these days, you should experience no issues here.
+That said, it is always advisable to stay cautious and alert when dealing with online payments to be on the safe side.

-As for the cash at cage option, since WSOP is the only operator at this time, you can make deposits and withdrawals at any Caesars property.
-You should have no problems finding one as there are a few of these in Las Vegas.
+As for the cash-at-cage option, since WSOP is the only operator at this time, you can make deposits and withdrawals at any Caesars property.
+You should have no problems finding one, as a few of these are in Las Vegas.
 If you are in or near Sin City, this is a very convenient option to move money around quickly.
 Of course, you will need to have your ID handy to use this option.

-Credit and debit cards are always a popular choice, but you should know that these transactions do not always go smoothly.
-While online poker is regulated in the state, it still sometimes happens that banks block transactions to online gambling sites.
+Credit and debit cards are always popular, but you should know that these transactions do not always go smoothly.
+While online poker is regulated in the state, banks sometimes block transactions to online gambling sites.

 Nevada is one of the four US states in the only online poker interstate compact in the US, together with Delaware, New Jersey, and newcomer Michigan.
 This initial compact was formed before the DOJ created a situation surrounding the Wire Act, where states have been reluctant to engage in such activities as the legality of such actions was brought into question.